 is available through this website (for a signed copy, email Ed via the Contact Ed

 page) as well as through Amazon.com.
-He is currently at work on his next book, The Handy Book of Appreciative Questions for Financial Advisors
+He is currently at work on an e-book, The Book of Appreciative Questions for Financial Advisors

 Ed's New Services Brochure